Definition of Profit and Loss Accounting

 - Tracks the Net Profit or Net Loss: The Most important benefit of preparing a profit and loss account is to track business performance in terms of net profit or net loss.

-- Tracks Indirect Expenses: Indirect expenses of a particular period can be easily tracked and monitored with the help of data provided in a profit and loss account and thus can help in lowering or minimising the excess expenses, thereby increasing profitability.
+- Tracks Indirect Expenses: Indirect expenses of a particular period can be easily tracked and monitored with the help of data provided in a profit and loss account and thus can help lower or minimize the excess expenses, thereby increasing profitability.

-- Helps in Ascertaining the Net Profit Ratios: This statement helps in conducting financial statement analysis.
+- Helps in Ascertaining the Net Profit Ratios: This statement helps conduct financial statement analysis.
 With the help of net profit, a company may easily determine the net profit-linked ratios.

-- Helps in Decision Making: With the help of profit and loss statements, a comparison can be done between the current year’s data and the previous year’s data and then forecasting the future performance and thus helps in making future plans and decision-making.
+- Helps in Decision Making: With the help of profit and loss statements, a comparison can be made between the current year’s data and the previous year’s data, forecasting the future performance and thus helping in making future plans and decision-making.

 Disadvantages

-- No Insights of Cash Generated: Neither of the item presented in p&l a/c depicts actual cash inflows/ outflows. management also needs to know the organization’s cash position. p&l a/c cannot serve this management’s need.
+- No Insights of Cash Generated: Neither item presented in p&l a/c depicts actual cash inflows/ outflows.
+Management also needs to know the organization’s cash position. p&l a/c cannot serve this management’s need.
 Accordingly, they need to prepare a cash flow statement.

 - Period of Reporting: P&l A/c is based on historical data.
-Sometimes it might be late for stakeholders for a decision making and may result in an incorrect decision.
+Sometimes it might be late for stakeholders to make decisions and result in an incorrect decision.

 Conclusion

-P&l accounting can be defined as summarizing all revenue nature transactions incurred during an accounting period and determining its net profit/ loss earned during that period.
-This forms an important part of the financial statement and is widely used by different stakeholders for their independent analysis.
-This statement has its own pros and cons, which needs to be considered while conducting its analysis.
+P&l accounting can summarize all revenue nature transactions incurred during an accounting period and determine its net profit/ loss earned during that period.
+This forms an important part of the financial statement and is widely used by stakeholders for their independent analysis.
+This statement has its own pros and cons, which need to be considered while conducting its analysis.

 Recommended Articles

 This is a Guide to Profit and Loss Accounting.
-Here we discuss the definition and examples of profit and loss accounting along with its advantages and disadvantages.
+Here we discuss the definition and examples of profit and loss accounting and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –